cn-uofbasel/p2p-basel/index.markdown

 ### -> Newcomers Intro to Secure-Scuttlebutt (Friday January 27th Morning)

 You do not need to be familiar with Secure-Scuttlebutt to join!
 An introduction session will be hosted for newcomers to learn about the fundamentals, prior to the rest of the event.
+Andre Garzia will host the session, supported by other attendees.

 You can already get acquainted with [related material](#references).

 ### -> Kuukkeli Hacklab Remote Presentation (Friday January 27th Afternoon)